Forex Crunch Sponsor

 This is bad for the British Pound.
 Traders don’t like these moves of bank nationalization.
 Two weeks ago, the US dollar plunged on fears of nationalization.
 CitiGroup and Bank of America were then on the American government’s watch.

-The British economy is deeply suffering from the global economic crisis, especially due to it’s big financial sector that is now getting more bruises.
+The British economy is deeply suffering from the global economic crisis, especially due to its big financial sector that is now getting more bruises.

 Bad Banking news isn’t exclusive to Britain this weekend: In Georgia USA, the Freedom bank isn’t free anymore.
 It has been closed by the government, being the 17th bank to be closed in America since the beginning of the year.